sevvandi/lookout/README.md

 density estimates and extreme value theory.
 The bandwidth for kernel density estimates is computed using persistent homology, a technique in topological data analysis.
-Using peak-over-threshold method, a generalized Pareto distribution is fitted to the log of leave-one-out kde values to identify outliers.
+Using peak-over-threshold method, a Generalized Pareto Distribution is fitted to the log of leave-one-out kde values to identify outliers.

 See [Kandanaarachchi and Hyndman